How Much Does a New Front Door Cost in the UK?

 uPVC Front Door Cost

 Unplasticised Polyvinyl Chloride (uPVC) doors are a cheap but sufficient option.
-They are highly resistant to the weather and much more than the average wooden front door, low-maintenance should last for 35+ years, and are not so prone to warping.
+They are highly resistant to the weather and much more than the average wooden front door, have low maintenance (should last for 35+ years), and are not so prone to warping.

-uPVC doors, however, are not everyone's cup of tea due to their look.
+However, uPVC doors aren't everyone's cup of tea due to their look.
 Further, they can discolour and lose strength over time.
-The average cost of a uPVC door is £439 to £600.

 Pros: